-Furthermore, larger commercial solar systems are an even better deal in terms of long term savings because of the economies of scale dynamic with solar power.
-EnergySage Solar Marketplace pricing data as well as other third party data providers are in consensus that the cost per watt a consumer will pay for a solar system will decrease as the system size increases.
-Commercial and utility-scale solar installations are largely responsible for giving solar the title as cheapest energy resource in the world.
+Furthermore, larger commercial solar systems are an even better deal in terms of long-term savings because of the economies of scale dynamic with solar power.
+EnergySage Solar Marketplace pricing data, as well as other third party data providers, are in consensus that the cost per watt a consumer will pay for a solar system will decrease as the system size increases.
+Commercial and utility-scale solar installations are largely responsible for giving solar the title of cheapest energy resource in the world.
 For bigger manufacturing facilities, a commercial solar installation will be bid at a very affordable rate, which guarantees a fast break-even point, in potentially just a few years.

 Why factory roofs sweeten the deal

 Though it’s clear that solar makes sense for factories contextually, they are also a great use case due to the style of roof most commonly associated with large commercial buildings.
 Factories are known for having large flat roofs with plenty of ample roof space, offering an ideal installation site for solar panels.